Flesh

 What is “Flesh” about?

-Winner of the 2025 Booker Prize, this novel follows István, a boy in Hungary whose affair with an older married woman propels him into the European elite, confronting questions about desire, purpose, and self-destruction.
+Winner of the 2025 Booker Prize, 'Flesh' follows István, a Hungarian man whose impulsive decisions lead him from a troubled youth to the heights of European society, exploring themes of desire, purpose, and self-destruction.

 What Readers Say